Heidi Wilson

 About Me

-As a hands-on healing arts worker and educator, I see my years of involvement with the expressive and performing arts of music and dance, as well as Tai Chi and meditation, as my foundational training and support.
-These give me the ability to connect on the levels of sensation, feeling, and listening, by engaging with the inner movement, stillness, and tonality expressed in the body and soul of the people I work with.
+As a hands-on healing arts worker and educator, I see my life-long involvement with the expressive and performing arts of music and dance, as well as Tai Chi and meditation, as my foundational training and support.
+These have given me the ability to connect on the levels of sensation, feeling, and listening, within my self and be able to witness the inner movement, stillness, and tonality expressed in the body and soul of the people I work with.

 Music